 Best Online Psychology Programs in Binghamton, NY (2026)

-Binghamton, New York has a population of about 47,357.
-The city’s median household income is $44,331 (Census ACS 2023, 5-year).
+Binghamton, New York has 5 accredited schools offering psychology programs.
+Binghamton has a population of about 47,357.
+Median household income is $44,331 (Census ACS 2023, 5-year).
 About 30.8% of adults 25+ hold a bachelor’s degree or higher.
-There are 5 accredited psychology programs within 100 miles of Binghamton.
-In the Binghamton, NY metro area, the top-earning psychology-related role is Clinical and Counseling Psychologist at a median $103,340 annually (BLS OEWS, May 2024).
+In the Binghamton, NY metro area, the top-earning psychology-related role is Clinical and Counseling Psychologist at a median $108,680 annually (BLS OEWS, May 2025).

 Closest Psychology Schools to Binghamton

-The five accredited institutions below are the closest options indexed in our directory that offer psychology programs.
-Distances are calculated from Binghamton city center.
+The accredited institutions listed below are the closest in our directory that offer psychology programs near Binghamton, ranked by BOC Score and straight-line distance from Binghamton city center.
+The list is rebuilt from federal IPEDS data on every site update.

 Source: IPEDS / College Scorecard (2023 cohort).
 Browse all New York schools on the New York psychology page.